Spiral Swirl Skirts and Dress

-The skirts can be made any waist size.
-Just use the number of gores you need to get the waistband size you want.
+The skirts can be made any size by using the right number of gores you need to get the waistband size you want.
 A gore that's 6" across the top will come out about 5.5" (it's easier to use narrow seams when you're matching two contrary curves) so if you want the top of the skirt before elastic to be 44" you'd use eight gores.
-That's a perfect size for a 30" waist.
+Allow enough width to pull up over the hips.

 (A "gore" is one of the lengthwise strips of a skirt.
 An eight-gore skirt has eight vertical seams from waist to hem.)

 Spiral Skirt 3

 One top piece and one point piece are sewn together to make one gore, which are then sewn together.
 The shapes are 6" wide at the top.
 Using one top piece and one point per gore, and allowing for an elastic waistband, the skirt comes out 25" long before hemming.

 Here's a Skirt 3 in progress, showing the interesting way it looks before sewing up the final seam.

 You can make it longer by adding more of the top piece before putting on the point, as in this blue version.

 Here's one from the mailbag: Julie says she, "added a 6" strip at the top to make it longer, and lined it.
 Looks great!
 I used scraps of rayon, georgette, and one of those big challis scarves that was popular in the 80s.
 Thanks so very much for posting the patterns; I've been wanting one of these for many years!!"